🧡 Skip to main content🔍 Skip to search

 File encryption AES-256

-Choose the AES-256 (Advanced Encryption Standard) as file encryption.
-Use a reasonably long password which is hard to guess (e.g., such password may contain both uppercase and lowercase letters along with numbers and special symbols).
+Choose AES-256 (Advanced Encryption Standard) as the file encryption.
+Use a reasonably long password that is hard to guess (e.g., a password that contains both uppercase and lowercase letters, along with numbers and special symbols).

 Task Wizard: Actions · Zip Files